purple4reina/spaghetti/_posts/2020-04-16-spaghetti-with-beans.md

   cook: 10 minutes
   ingredients_markdown: |-
     * 1 can Bush's Vegetarian Baked Beans
-    * 1 big hand full of spaghetti
+    * 1 big handful of spaghetti
   directions_markdown: |-
     1. Boil water and cook spaghetti as directed.
     2. In another pot, empty the can of beans and heat on medium-high until